caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 more time.
 When we meditate, we dip in and out of the timeless, spaceless realm of conscious- ness... the state of pure awareness that is the source of everything that manifests in the universe.
-Our breathing and heart rate slow down, our blood pressure lowers, and our body decreases the production of stress hormones and other chemicals that speed up the aging process and give us the subjective feeling that we are "running out of time."
+Our breathing and heart rate slow down, our blood pressure lowers, and our body decreases the production of stress hormones and other chemicals that speed up the [aging process][aging] and give us the subjective feeling that we are "running out of time."

 In meditation, we are in a state of restful alertness that is extremely refreshing for the body and